Thank you for visiting MurrayRiver.ca; the Official site for the Rural Municipality of Murray River Prince Edward

 Ten Ways To Enjoy the Rural Municipality of Murray River

 1. Attend a ceilidh in the historic Murray River Hall on MacInnis Road.
-Check the bulletin board in the post office or just click on the events page here on the web site.
+Click on the events page on the web site.

 2. See where our shipbuilding history took place.
 Walk or drive along Riverside Drive and park after you cross the one-lane bridge.
 Look closely and you will see a large oval-shaped depression in the ground on the shore of the river.
 Here sailing ships were built and launched into the river at high tide.